-1. Never leave your computer logged on unattended, even for a minute.
-Remember: you are responsible for any activity performed using your UMassD Logon or other user ID.
+1. Never leave your computer logged on unattended.
+You are responsible for any activity performed using your UMassD Logon or other user ID.

 2. Create an "uncrackable/unguessable" password.
 Check the standards for the UMassD Logon.

 3. Don't give your password to anyone for any reason.
 Don't

 - log on with your password and then let someone else use your access

 - type your password when someone is watching

 - write down your password, include it in automated scripts, or store it on your hard drive or PDA